 The internal thermal shutdown circuitry forces the device to stop switching if the junction temperature exceeds 175°C typically.
-The device reinitiates the power up sequence when the junction temperature drops below 165°C typically.
+Once the junction temperature drops below 165°C typically, the internal thermal hiccup timer will start to count.
+The device reinitiates the power up sequence after the built-in thermal shutdown hiccup time (16384 cycles) is over.

-8.3.16 Small Signal Model for Loop Response
+Small Signal Model for Loop Response

-Figure 20 shows an equivalent model for the device control loop which can be modeled in a circuit simulation program to check frequency response and transient responses.
+Figure 25 shows an equivalent model for the device control loop which can be modeled in a circuit simulation program to check frequency response and transient responses.
 The error amplifier is a transconductance amplifier with a gm of $1300\mu\text{A/V}$.
 The error amplifier can be modeled using an ideal voltage controlled current source.
 The resistor Roea (2.38 M Ω) and capacitor Coea (20.7 pF) model the open loop gain and frequency response of the error amplifier.
 The 1-mV ac voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
 Plotting a/c and c/b show the small signal responses of the power stage and frequency compensation respectively.
 Plotting a/b shows the small signal response of the overall loop.
 The dynamic loop response can be checked by replacing the R_L with a current source with the appropriate load step amplitude and step rate in a time domain analysis.